CanerPatir/AlgoristCordovaBackgroundGeoLocation/README.md

 # AlgoristCordovaBackgroundGeoLocation
-This is a Apache Cordova plugin that allows of tracking user location and posts location changes to http server.
+This is an Apache Cordova plugin that allows of tracking user location and posts location changes to server.

 # Usage